 If you have seen any of the shawls that I have crocheted in the past, you may know that I am on a mission to make a beautiful shawl for the amazing women in my life.
 I am so blessed.
 This pretty shawl is another one to add to the collection.
 If you missed the other shawls, you can find them here.

-Easy Crochet Stitches
+Easy Pattern with Basic Stitches

 The days are getting warmer and the evenings are cool.
 I am still healing from surgery and needed an easy crochet pattern to keep me busy.
 Since it will be a little bit before I can purchase yarn…I dug in the yarn stash.
 Thank goodness for our yarn stashes.
 I found a bright citrus yarn and white yarn.
 It is always fun figuring out just the right crochet pattern for the yarn and pairing it with the type of project you want to make.